jgruberf5/ibmcloud-vpc-gen2-tmos-3-nic-standalone/README.md

 #    - Select `Port Range` under Port
 #    - Give `8443` port number in `Port min` and `Port max`
 #    - Select `Source type` as `Any`
-#    - Click `Save`, and a new rule will be added to your security group
+#    - Click `Save`, and a new rule will be added to your security group --->
-2. From the browser, open `https://<Floating IP>:8443`, login using user and password
+2. If you created an admin password using the `tmos_admin_passsword` variable, open `https://<Floating IP>` and login using `admin` and the password you chose.
-5. In First login, it will ask to reset the password.
+3. If you did not create an admin password, open an ssh terminal to your BIG-IP instance using the `<Floating IP>` created during bootup and they ssh key you assigned in the catalog.
-6. Once the password got reset.
-You will be able to login to F5 instance admin portal.
+4. On the command line, enter `tmsh modify auth user admin password <new_password>`.
+You may now go to step 2 to utilize the BIG-IP GUI.